-Thailand denies forcing fleeing villagers back to Myanmar
+Myanmar junta deepens violence with new air attacks

 Another villager from the boat, 48-year-old Aye Ja Bi, said he had been wounded by a bomb dropped by a plane.
 His legs were hit by shrapnel and his ears were ringing, he said, but he was unable to travel to get help until Tuesday.

-The airstrikes appeared to be retaliation for an attack by guerrillas of the Karen National Liberation Army on a government military outpost, in which they claimed to have killed 10 soldiers and captured eight.
-The group is fighting for greater autonomy for the Karen people.
+The airstrikes appeared to be retaliation for an attack by guerrillas under the command of the KNU on a government military outpost in which they claimed to have killed 10 soldiers and captured eight.
+Tuesday’s KNU statement charged that the strikes had been planned before that.

-Thai authorities, who claimed weeks ago to be preparing for an influx of refugees, have responded inconsistently.
-A group of 2,500-3,000 refugees crossed into Thailand on Sunday, according to several humanitarian aid agencies who have long worked with the Karen.
+About 2,500-3,000 refugees crossed into Thailand on Sunday, according to several humanitarian aid agencies who have long worked with the Karen.

 They said on Monday, however, that Thai soldiers had begun to force people to return to Myanmar.